 Gameboy Advance was on the market for over 9 years and is still considered to be one of the most successful handhelds.
 While people still have their handhelds in the modern day, not many people are in possession of the units.

+You can still find older games from online shops such as The Old School Game Vault, but you would be hard-pressed to just waltz into a store and find an old GBA classic.
+A pawn shop would be your best bet.
 Luckily, thanks to the emulators, we can still enjoy all the GBA games that we once did, but with more flare now.
 The purpose of this article is to list down the top GBA games of all time that can be downloaded and played.

 Top GBA Games of All Time by Genres